Skip to main content

 FILTER FEED PUMPS

-FILTER FEED PUMPS are used to take the water from the clarified water sump and pass it through the pressure sand filter and activated carbon filter installed in series.
+Filter Feed Pumps are used to draw water from the clarified water sump and pass it through the Pressure Sand Filter (PSF) and Activated Carbon Filter (ACF), which are installed in series to improve water quality.PRESSURE SAND FILTER (PSF)

-The upper layers of the sand perform the actual filtration function.
-The gravel layers merely provide physical support to the upper sand layers.
+The upper layers of sand perform the actual filtration function, while gravel layers provide physical support.

-When the pressure drops beyond a limit, the sand is cleaned by backwashing of the filter with water, in which water is passed in the reverse direction.
+When the pressure drops beyond a set limit, the sand is cleaned by backwashing with water.

 Operation And Maintenance Considerations

-• The operations essentially consist of a long filtration run, followed by a short backwash
+• Filtration is followed by a short backwash sequence.

-• The filter needs backwash when the pressure drop across the filter 0.5 kg/cm2.
+• The filter requires backwashing when the pressure drop across the filter reaches 0.5 kg/cm².

-• A five to ten minute backwash will typically rid the filter of all accumulated muck.
+• A typical 5 to 10 minute backwash removes all accumulated impurities.

 ACTIVATED CARBON FILTER (ACF)

-This filter uses the adsorption action of activated carbon.
-Activated carbon is typically manufactured from coconut shell or charcoal.
+Uses adsorption action of activated carbon, typically derived from coconut shell or charcoal.

 1. Great Post!
 Thanks for sharing such beautiful information with us.
 Please keep sharing.